pauldlynch/SOEStatus/README.md

 Needs:
 ------

-- Reachability checks for known SOE servers to identify network outages vs server status.
+- Reachability checks for known Daybreak servers to identify network outages vs server status.

 3.1
 -----

 iPad game images are now sourced from imgur as well as flickr.
+These are pulled up in random order now.

 3.0